Evil from Within: Machine Learning Backdoors through Hardware Trojans: Case Study with the Xilinx Vitis AI

 \section{Case Study with the Xilinx Vitis AI}

-We demonstrate our attack using the Xilinx Vitis~AI~\cite{vitis-ai} technology for inference acceleration on a Zynq UltraScale+ MPSoC ZCU104 device.
-We chose this \ac{FPGA} platform for demonstration, as it can be employed for safety-sensitive applications such as autonomous driving, aviation, or medical devices, and at the same time is accessible to researchers in academia.
-Also, importantly, our \ac{FPGA} case study is a good approximation of an \ac{ASIC}-based machine-learning \trojan, which could be employed in high-volume applications.
+We demonstrate our attack using Xilinx Vitis~AI~\cite{vitis-ai} for inference acceleration on a Zynq UltraScale+ MPSoC ZCU104 device.
+We chose this \ac{FPGA} platform for demonstration as it can be employed for safety-sensitive applications and, at the same time, is accessible to researchers.
+Also, importantly, our \ac{FPGA} case study is a good approximation of a similar \ac{ASIC}-based trojan, which could be employed in high-volume applications.
+Google's TPU~\cite{DBLP:conf/isca/JouppiYPPABBBBB17}, for example, inhibits an architecture similar to the one of Xilinx.